theCore-embedded/theCore/doc/sphinx/source/platforms.rst

 -----

-The STM32 is a family of 32-bit Flash microcontrollers based on the ARM® Cortex®-M processor. theCore supports two families of STM32: STM32F4 and STM32L1
+The STM32 is a family of 32-bit Flash microcontrollers based on the ARM Cortex-M processor. theCore supports two families of STM32: STM32F4 and STM32L1

 .. important:: The platform is configured by theCore configurator.
     To make sure you are familiar with it, check the :ref:`theCore_Configurator`